When it comes to hiking in the Smoky Mountains, your “needs” for the journey usually are much more than any other hike.

 Unlike regular shoes, hiking boots are one of the most diversified footwear out there, especially for hikes in the Smoky Mountains.

 For instance, for every weather condition or terrain, there is always a specific hiking boot design fitting it.

 If you want to hike in the Smoky Mountains during the summer, several hiking boots have breathable mesh designs that reduce sweaty feet.

-And also, during the winter months, the insulated types of hiking boots are best to prevent cold feet.
+Also, during the winter months, the insulated types of hiking boots are best to prevent cold feet.

 In addition, depending on the terrain, you can either choose to use integrated gusseted outsoles boots or slightly flatter hiker’s footwear.

 Limiting Features of Hiking Boots For Smoky Mountains

 Although we had earlier talked about how hiking boots are an excellent choice for Smoky Mountain hikes, there are some slight hiccups.